J. Thompson Brown: Civil War

 During the reorganization of the army after the death of Jackson, Lieutenant General Richard S. Ewell took charge of II Corps.
 Colonel Brown became the commander of the artillery reserve of the corps.
 The battalions of Captain Willis J. Dance, formerly Brown’s own, and Lieutenant Colonel William Nelson served under him.
 Dance's battalion played a part in the Second Battle of Winchester.
 Their guns reached the field at the Battle of Gettysburg but too late for the fighting on July 1.
 Dance’s guns were employed on Seminary Ridge and Nelson’s near Benner’s Hill on July 2 and 3.
 Brown is among those criticized for the failure to get ammunition trains to the front, reducing the number of guns available for the grand bombardment on July 3.
 Brown’s gunners helped cover the retreat of the army to the Potomac River, reaching Hagerstown, Maryland on July 7.
 They were assigned on the left of General Robert E. Lee's defensive position near Williamsport, Maryland as the army waited to cross the river.
 Brown reported on the role of the corps' artillery in the campaign.

 Shortly after Gettysburg, Lee named his military secretary, Brigadier General Armistead L. Long, chief of artillery of II Corps.
 Despite being the senior artillerist of the corps, Brown is not found on record complaining about Long’s promotion.
 Others, however, thought Long was promoted because of his West Point education.
 Brown returned to command of his battalion for the Bristoe Campaign and the Mine Run Campaign.

 Before the Overland Campaign began, Long divided his corps artillery into two divisions.
 Brown took command of one.
 It contained the battalions of Nelson, Lieutenant Colonel Robert A. Hardaway and Lieutenant Colonel Carter M. Braxton.
 On May 6, 1864, while seeking a position for the guns in his division, Colonel J. Thompson Brown was killed by a sharpshooter.
 Brigadier Generals Pendleton and Long praised their fallen lieutenant for his character and skill.

+William S. White, of the Third Richmond Howitzers, wrote: